This post has been sponsored by Cricut.

 Oh boy!
 I cannot wait for you to make these fun invitations with your Cricut printer.
 You will be amazed at how pretty they come out.
 Share your projects on instagram by tagging @RoyalLaceBridal and using #MyCricutStory!

 Which color way is your favorite?
 Do you like the “Blueberry” or the “Apple Sour”?
 Let me know on the comment section below.
 If you are unable to take the time out to create your own invitations, then don’t fret.
 There are so many brilliant digital printer companies about that will work with you to get the perfect design for your invitation.
 Here is an example of a Digital Printing London company I found to get you started.
+There are other digital printing companies similar to IPW1 that may be able to support you with digital printing especially if you are interested in using it for your business.

 Photography, Tea Bag Tags and DIY Tutorial: Maria Chavez of Royal Lace Bridal // Cricut Explore Air, Cardstock and Tools: courtesy of Cricut // Canon PIXMA MG7720 Wireless Photo All-in-One Printer: courtesy of Canon // Double Sided Mounting Tape: Scotch // Tea Bags: Tazo